top of page

 10- Repeat 8 and 9 but start with a steeper traverse so there is more speed and you make more of a turn.

 Most intermediates use their shoulders and hips to turn rather than skiing from the ground up.
 This limits their ability to ski on firm slopes, make smaller turns, and control speed.
-It takes a lot of practice to get more forward and turn from the ground up, some may get frustrated trying to improve or may not have the the time or desire to work that much on improving.
+It takes a lot of practice to get more forward and turn from the ground up, some may get frustrated trying to improve or may not have the the time or desire to work that much.
 But even a small change in stance and turning can make skiing steeper runs with more control possible.
-Remember it is turns before terrain for safer and more successful skiing.
+Remember it is "turns before terrain" for safer and more successful skiing.
+You will work on two types of turns, using the ski to turn and turning with your feet, turns can be a combination of both.

 1- Stand with skis across the hill and poles in the ground lift one leg and point your big toe to turn as far as you can.
 Do it with the other leg.